quintype/malibu/tutorial/cdn-caching.md

    Note:

    - We form the cache keys for nested collection by going from the top-level depth of the collections .i.e, for example, the home collection contains 2 collections and each of these collections has a story then based on the above example `c/1166/87520` is generated based on the first collection in home, `c/1166/96964`is generated based on the second collection in home, `s/1166/5b10a46a` is generated based on the story in the first collection and so on
    - The values that we get for all the collections/stories on the respective pages are then comma-separated and passed to the Cache-Tag header.
+The default depth is set to 1 and can be changed based on requirement.

 4. Format for collections: